naylence/naylence-advanced-security-python/README.md

 ## Key Features

 * **Overlay end-to-end encryption (E2EE) & Sealed Channels**

   Adds an additional cryptographic layer on top of channel security.
 Messages remain encrypted and authenticated across multi-hop routes, even if intermediate sentinels or transport layers are compromised.

 * **Envelope Signing & Identity Assurance**

   Supports both **key-based signing** and **X.509/SPIFFE-style identities**, ensuring every envelope is verifiable to its origin.
 This enables tamper-resistant audit trails and fine-grained access control.

 * **Security Profiles**

-  Predefined profiles (`open`, `perimeter`, `standard`, `strict-overlay`) encapsulate best-practice combinations of authentication, encryption, and authorization.
+  Predefined profiles (`open`, `gated`, `overlay`, `strict-overlay`) encapsulate best-practice combinations of authentication, encryption, and authorization.
 Developers can choose the right trade-off between ease of use and maximum assurance.

 * **Secure Sticky Sessions**
   Provides cryptographically bound sticky sessions, ensuring that long-running agent conversations remain secure and bound to the original security context without risk of session hijacking.